Classifying integer tilings and hypertilings: Introduction

 Inspiration for this work comes from the elegant result of Demonet et al.\ \cite{DePlRuTu2018} that there is (essentially) a \emph{unique} three-dimensional tiling of positive integers with the property that every cross section is an $\text{SL}_2$-tiling.
 Here we consider broader classes of three-dimensional integer tilings in which every 2-by-2-by-2 block is required to have Cayley hyperdeterminant 1 or, more generally, $N$.
 Such cubes of integers are known as \emph{Bhargava cubes} following the pioneering work of Bhargava \cite{Bh2004} who interpreted Gauss composition of binary quadratic forms using these cubes.
 We combine Bhargava's approach with a more general concept of Farey graphs to model three-dimensional integer tilings, which we call \emph{hypertilings}.
 The cross sections of hypertilings are \emph{not} required to be $\text{SL}_2$-tilings -- they can be $N$-tilings, where each 2-by-2 square has determinant $N$ (and $N$ depends on the cross section).
 For this reason, we begin with a comprehensive study of $N$-tilings, which advances all previous classifications of integer $\text{SL}_2$-tilings.
-An appealing consequence of this is a complete description of all quiddity cycles of positive \emph{rational} friezes using triangulated polygons, taking us back to the inspired idea of Conway and Coxeter that started this all.
+An appealing consequence of this is a complete description of all positive \emph{rational} friezes using triangulated polygons in which frieze entries can be specified geometrically by lambda lengths or encoded arithmetically by weight data of triangulated polygons.

 We will now introduce our main results, first for integer tilings and then for integer hypertilings.
 Throughout, $\mathcal{I}$, $\mathcal{J}$, and $\mathcal{K}$ are index sets of consecutive integers of length at least 3, possibly finite, possibly infinite, each of which contains $0$ and $1$.
 We write $\mathcal{I}'$ for the set obtained from $\mathcal{I}$ by removing the least element from $\mathcal{I}$, if it has one, and we write $\mathcal{I}^*$ for the set obtained from $\mathcal{I}'$ by removing the greatest element from $\mathcal{I}'$, if it has one.